raghuugare/raghuugare.bkup/_posts/2014-12-19-subtle_difference.markdown

 ### So, are consp & listp _not_ the same?

 Short answer : They are _not_ the same.
-There's a subtle difference due to one chief exception the rule...
+There's a subtle difference due to one chief exception.

 Note that `NIL` is a list, also denoted by `()`.
 But it is  _not_ a cons-cell.